-Like reports, extractions are often added to the centre's processes after initial validation exercises have been carried out on the associated systems.
-There is therefore a similar risk of them being used without any formal evidence that they have been properly validated.
+Like reports, data transformations are often added to the centre's processes after initial validation exercises have been carried out on the associated systems.
+There is, therefore, a similar risk of these being used without any formal evidence that they have been properly validated.

-As with other validation tasks, the process should start with a risk assessment, focusing on the process(es) in which a transformation is used, and how critical those processes are to the overall scientific and data management of a study, and taking into account the same types of factors as listed within IT05.08.
+As with other validation tasks, the process should start with a risk assessment, focusing on the process(es) in which a transformation is used, and how critical those processes are to the overall scientific and data management of a study, and considering the same types of factors as listed within IT05.08.